helloitsurdvq/ISD.ICT.20232.17/README.md

 3. Run the application in the main Class [App.java](aims/src/main/java/app/App.java).

 ## Final Submission
-Our submission can be found in this [link](documents/Final%20Submission) (including the aims design, ERD diagram, the Software Design Document, Use Case specification document and demo video).
+Our submission can be found in this [link](documents/Final%20Submission) (including the AIMS software design, ERD diagram, software design document, use case specification document and demo video).